-5. THE AUDIT COMMITTEE
+THE AUDIT COMMITTEE

-5.1 An Audit Committee is a specialised committee of the Board and is a fundamental component of good corporate governance.
-The Audit Committee assists the Board with its oversight responsibilities in areas such as the financial reporting process, internal control and risk management systems, internal and external audit functions and compliance with laws and regulations.
-If an SFI has, or is required to have an Audit Committee, the following should apply:

-- i.
-The authority responsibilities and composition of the Audit Committee should be documented in the Internal Audit Charter. - ii.
-The Audit Committee should report to the Board on a regular basis on areas for which it has designated responsibility and provide advice and recommendations to the Board within the scope of its Internal Audit Charter. - iii.
-The Audit Committee may invite the Head of Internal Audit, the Head of Compliance and other senior management (e.g. the Chief Executive Officer, Chief Operating Officer, President, Vice President, Chief Risk Officer, Chief Financial Officer) deemed relevant for fulfilling its responsibilities, to attend meetings of the Committee.
-The Head of Internal Audit should attend Audit Committee meetings. - iv.
-However, the Head of Internal Audit and members of the Audit Committee should regularly convene in the absence of senior management to discuss critical matters. - v.
-The Head of Internal Audit should report to the Chair of the Audit Committee or the Chair of the Board, not to an executive.
+- 15. An Audit Committee is a specialised committee of the Board of Directors and is a fundamental component of good corporate governance. - 16.
+The Audit Committee assists the Board with its oversight responsibilities, in an independent manner.
+It also includes reviewing and approving the audit plan, its scope and the budget of the internal audit function.
+The Committee reviews key audit reports in areas such as the financial reporting process (including disclosures), internal control and risk management systems, internal and external audit functions and compliance with laws and regulations.
+If an SFI has, or is required to have an Audit Committee, the following should apply: - a.
+The Audit Committee should report to the Board on a regular basis on areas for which it has delegated responsibility and provide advice and recommendations to the Board within the scope of its Audit Committee Charter and reviewed in conjunction with the Internal Audit Charter. - b.
+The Audit Committee may invite the Head of Internal Audit, the Head of Compliance and other senior management (e.g. the Chief Executive Officer, Chief Operating Officer, President, Vice President, Chief Risk Officer, Chief Financial Officer) deemed relevant for fulfilling its responsibilities, to attend meetings of the Committee. - c.
+The Head of Internal Audit and members of the Audit Committee should regularly convene in the absence of senior management to discuss critical matters, at least on an annual basis. - d.
+The Head of Internal Audit should functionally report to the Chair of the Audit Committee or the Chair of the Board, not to an executive.
 The reporting line should have direct, unrestricted access to the Audit Committee and the Board.
-The relevant Chair should carry out the Head of Internal Audit's performance reviews, in which capacity the Chair may elect to take advice from other sources, including executive management. - vi.
-The Head of Internal Audit must have the authority to communicate directly, and on his/her own initiative, to the Board, the members of the Audit Committee or the external auditors, in accordance with policies and procedures established by the SFI. - vii.
+The relevant Chair should carry out the Head of Internal Audit's performance reviews, in which capacity the Chair may elect to take advice from other sources, including executive management. - e.
+The Head of Internal Audit must have the authority to communicate directly, and on his/her own initiative, to the Board, the members of the Audit Committee or the external auditors, in accordance with policies and procedures established by the SFI. - f.
 The Head of Internal Audit should ensure that action is taken on reported audit findings within the set timeframes.
 The Head of Internal Audit should also determine whether the action taken has the expected results.
-The validation of recommendations and status of implementation should be reported to the Chief Executive Officer and the Audit Committee at regular intervals, quarterly at a minimum.
+The status of implementation or validation of recommendations should be reported to the Chief Executive Officer and the Audit Committee at regular intervals, quarterly at a minimum.
 The report should also capture the status of the implementation of recommendations from the External Auditor.
-Senior management should ensure that internal audit's concerns are appropriately addressed, in a timely manner. - viii.
-The Board assumes ultimate responsibility for the Internal Audit Department as well as the decisions, performance and outcomes of the Audit Committee, and should therefore continually monitor the Committee's activities.
+Senior management should ensure that internal audit's concerns are appropriately addressed, in a timely manner.

+- g.
+The Board assumes ultimate responsibility for the Internal Audit Department as well as the decisions, performance and outcomes of the Audit Committee, and should therefore continually monitor the Committee's activities. - h.
-- ix.
 The Audit Committee should be responsible for the appointment and oversight of the work of external auditors.
-External auditors should report directly to the Audit Committee, not management, and should meet separately with the Committee to discuss matters that the external auditors or the Committee believes should be discussed privately. - The Audit Committee should regularly review resourcing and organisation of the internal audit function.
+External auditors should report directly to the Audit Committee, not management, and should meet separately with the Committee to discuss matters that the external auditors or the Committee believes should be discussed privately. - i.
+The Audit Committee should regularly review resourcing and organisation of the internal audit function, at least on an annual basis.